murilopolese/murilopolese/content/blog/2021-10-02-printing-at-tau.md

 **Journal**

 I kept a journal taking notes on what I tried, what failed, what I liked, conversations, keywords, ideas and much [more here](http://wiki.bananabanana.me/education/drawing-machines).
-There are also some stuff on [Instagram](https://www.instagram.com/p/CQB5JQyDVgn/).
+There are also some documentation on [Instagram](https://www.instagram.com/p/CQB5JQyDVgn/).

 <div class="row">